D O M I N I Q U E C R O

 I can never quite let the thought go.

-Time interruption is certain annihilation but would intervention change the people we are today?
+Time interruption is certain annihilation but would intervention change our society of capitalistic conditioning and consumer culture?
 Could we be better ancestors for those who occupy the future?